Who Was Maggie Lena Walker?

 Mrs. Walker's health gradually declined, and by 1928 she was using a wheelchair.
 Despite her physical limitations she remained actively committed to her life's work including chairman of the bank and leader of the Independent Order of St. Luke until her death on December 15,1934.

-The Walker family owned the home until 1979, when it and all the contents were purchased by the National Park Service.
+The Walker family owned the home until 1979, when it was purchased by the National Park Service.